Courses

 Learning Agreement Guidelines

-When selectin courses and completing your Learning Agreement, please consider the course offer available at the time of applying and note that it is subject to change.
+When selecting courses and completing your Learning Agreement, please consider the course offer available at the time of applying and note that it is subject to change.
+You will be able to change your courses at a later stage then.

 • The offer for the next academic year (semester) will be a modification of the current academic year course offerings.
 Some of the current courses might not be offered any longer, while some new courses will be introduced to provide a reasonable number of courses in the field of broad Humanities and Social Sciences.